NomikuH8/rhysta/docs/creating_module.md

 Sometimes you may need to parametrize something as a setting, like hit lighting in osu standard for example, so here is how to do it:

-You'll need to create a file called "options_config.json".
+You'll need to create a file called "options_config.gd" in the root of your module (`res://modules/[your_mod]/options_config.gd`).
 It will hold all the options and it's possible values.
+It's not needed to extend something

 There's 4 types of options:
 - Toggle (for binary options)